 Buying a car is a major investment.
 It pays to shop around.
 You want the vehicle you choose to be mechanically sound, offer good fuel mileage, and boast the safety features needed to protect you against car accidents.
 It is also important that you are not paying more than the car is worth.
-With that in mind, here’s some helpful information on some of the fees included in your vehicle’s purchase price, as well as tips on how to negotiate the best deal.
+With that in mind, here’s some helpful information on some of the fees included in your vehicle’s purchase price, as well as tips on how to negotiate the best deal in Oregon.

 Fees When Buying A Car